 The Kansas State University Internal Audit Department provides consulting, independent objective analysis and recommendations to assist University managers in effectively discharging their administrative responsibilities.
 The Department assesses the adequacy and effectiveness of internal controls with the goal of promoting effective controls at reasonable costs.
 The Internal Audit Department performs internal audits in accordance with their annual audit plan and conducts special audits or reviews at the request of University management or the Kansas Board of Regents.

-The Internal Audit Department reports to the President through the Vice President for Administration and Finance.
+The Internal Audit Department reports directly to the President.
 The Department has no direct responsibility for any day-to-day University activities or operations for the activities they audit.
 The Internal Audit Department is authorized to have full and free unrestricted access to all Kansas State University records, property and personnel relevant to an audit.
 Their scope of work shall also include the review of university controlled affiliated corporations, including a review of the IRS form 990 for each such corporation, with a focus on potential conflict of interest and transactions between the university and university controlled affiliated corporations.
 The Internal Audit Department shall report to the Board of Regents Audit Committee any situation wherein the internal auditor perceives a conflict of interest with or on the part of the President relative to any aspect of an audit.

 - Assess the soundness, adequacy and application of accounting, financial, and other operating controls;

 - Determine adherence to University plans, policies, and procedures;